Failback after failover

 -

-Both the master and the standby servers must be version 2022.1 or later.
+Both the target server and the standby servers must be version 2022.1 or later.

 -

-The original p4 failover command must have been performed with master participation.
+The original p4 failover command must have been performed with the participation of the target server.

 -

-The p4 failback command must be performed with master participation.
+The p4 failback command must be performed with the participation of the target server.

 -